guidedhacking/GuidedHacking-Injector/README.md

 First of all I want to credit Joachim Bauch whose Memory Module Library was a great source to learn from:
 https://github.com/fancycode/MemoryModule

-He also made a great write-up explaining the basics of mapping a moule:
+He also made a great write-up explaining the basics of mapping a module:
 https://www.joachim-bauch.de/tutorials/loading-a-dll-from-memory/

-I also want to thank Akaion for helping me with SEH support and their C# mapping library which was a great resource to learn from:
+I also want to thank Akaion/Dewera for helping me with SEH support and their C# mapping library which was another great resource to learn from:
 https://github.com/Dewera/Lunar

 Big thanks to mambda who made this PDB parser which I could steal code from to verify GUIDs: